 The company paid up overdue back taxes in late 2018, but now again owes nearly half a million dollars to the city and county.

-Indya Kincannon said she would support a mixed-use development at the site, with the possibility of moving some city offices there.
+Indya Kincannon said she would support a mixed-use development at the site, with the possibility of moving some city offices there during her campaign.

 "There’s huge demand in the community to have that be a prosperous place to go.
 An asset, not a liability," Kincannon said.